 It never truly gets dark this month.
 For the sky to be completely dark, the Sun must get at least 18 degrees below the horizon and this never happens in June from Ireland.
-The summer solstice occurs this year on 20th June.
-The summer solstice is the longest day of the year, in terms of daylight, at 17 hours 10 seconds in Ireland.
-One of the highlights in June are noctilucent clouds which can be seen some evenings shining in the north after sunset and before sunrise.
+The summer solstice occurs this year on 21st June.
+The summer solstice is the longest day of the year, in terms of daylight, at 17 hours in Ireland.
+One of the highlights of June are noctilucent clouds which can be seen some evenings shining in the north after sunset and before sunrise.
 I have another post about noctilucent clouds and the link is below:

 Sun and Moon

 |Date||Sunrise (Irish Time)||Sunset (Irish Time)|

 Mercury is hard to see as it is so close to the Sun.
 Make sure the Sun has set before looking for it.
 It is possible to see Mercury after sunset in the northwest for the first few days of the month.
 After the 11th June, Mercury is a morning object and it is hard to see.

 Venus is located quite close to the Sun this month but you can see it in the evening sky for about an hour and a half after sunset.
 It will be low in the northwest.